-I’ve previously written in depth about how it’s possible to earn high level Delta Elite status through credit card spend alone (see: Manufacturing Delta elite status in 2020 and beyond).
+I’ve previously written in depth about how it’s possible to earn high level Delta Elite status through credit card spend alone (see: How to earn Delta elite status through credit card spend).
 The problem is that a huge amount of spend is required in order to earn high level status.
 Fortunately, there’s a way to cut that spend in half, per-person, by sharing the spend burden with a friend.
 With this technique, you’ll alternate each year which “player” earns high level status and there will likely be gaps in each person’s status, but overall it should be possible to get most benefits most of the time.
 This is especially true if the two players frequently fly together.

 Please note that any technique for earning high level airline elite status is worth pursuing only if you fly that airline often.
 With Delta, for example, people who fly enough to earn bottom-tier Silver status the old fashioned way (through flying) may do very well with spending their way to Gold or Platinum status.
 Those who don’t come anywhere close to earning Silver status each year, probably don’t fly enough for it to be worth the cost and effort.